mosajjal/dnsmonster/docs/content/en/docs/Outputs/stdout-file-syslog.md

 ; Path to output file.
 Used if fileOutputType is not none FileOutputPath =

-; Output format for file. options:json,csv. note that the csv splits the datetime format into multiple fields FileOutputFormat = json
+; Output format for file. options:json,csv, csv_no_header, gotemplate. note that the csv splits the datetime format into multiple fields
+FileOutputFormat = json

+; Go Template to format the output as needed FileOutputGoTemplate = {{.}}

 [stdout_output]
 ; What should be written to stdout. options: